gwastro/pycbc/docs/workflow/pycbc_make_coinc_search_workflow.rst

 3. This page will show three output cache files that contain the URLs of the data created by the workflow.
 Locate the file that ends ``main.map`` and download it by clicking on the **Link to file**.
 This file contains the main intermediate and output data products of the workflow.

-4. Remove output files that match the following strings from the output map file:
+4. If only category 2 and higher vetoes have change, remove the output files that match the following strings from the output map file:
   * ``VETOTIME`` to remove the files containing the old veto segments.
   * ``LIGOLW_COMBINE_SEGMENTS`` to remove the files that combine the veto segments into categories.
   * ``CUMULATIVE_CAT_12H_VETO_SEGMENTS`` to remove the files that contain times to veto.